 Figure 8.6: Cross-sections of the MEG and HEG membranes.
 The soap-bubble-thin membranes of the HETG consist of gold bars attached to a polyimide support layer.
-The MEG grating bars are close to rectangular, typically with a height of 3600 Å and a bar-to-period fraction of 52 %.
-The HEG bars have a crudely trapezoidal shape, typically 5100 Å high with an effective bar-to-period fraction around 60 %.
+The MEG grating bars are close to rectangular, typically with a height of 3600 Å and a bar-to-period fraction of 52%.
+The HEG bars have a crudely trapezoidal shape, narrower on the polyimide side as shown, typically 5100 A high with an effective bar-to-period fraction around 60%.